 Bacteria within the plaque use the sugar as energy and release acid as a waste product, which gradually dissolves the enamel in the teeth

-Sugary drinks is one of the leading causes of cavities because they’re easy to consume on a regular basis.
+Sugary drinks are one of the leading causes of cavities because they’re easy to consume on a regular basis.
 However, these drinks also contribute to a whole host of oral problems.
-Drinking these drinks cause bacteria in your mouth to produce a lot of acid as this bacteria eats away at the sugar, but when you’re having one drink after another, it doesn’t give your mouth a chance to wipe out the acid, causing your enamel to wear down.
+Drinking these drinks cause bacteria in your mouth to produce a lot of acids as this bacteria eats away at the sugar, but when you’re having one drink after another, it doesn’t give your mouth a chance to wipe out the acid, causing your enamel to wear down.

 If you have untreated diabetes or the disease isn’t well-controlled, your saliva may contain large amounts of sugar, which encourages the growth of candida.

 The more often you eat sugars and other carbs, the more often acids get a chance to chip away at your choppers.

 What is the first thing that people notice when you meet them for the first time?
 It’s your ...